 - Thoroughly scrub chamber with bore cleaner or cleaner/lubricant, appropriate chamber brush, and handle.
-Insert the chamber brush fully into the chamber and scrub in a clockwise direction to prevent the brush from unscrewing. - Use a general purpose brush and additional bore cleaner or cleaner/lubricant, with cleaning patch, or a rag, to clean residue from barrel extension locking lugs.
+Insert the chamber brush fully into the chamber and scrub in a clockwise direction to prevent the brush from unscrewing. - Replace chamber brush with 9mm bore brush for 7.62 caliber or .30 cal for 6.5 Creedmoor to properly clean throat, leade and freebore.
+Insert through chamber until first resistance is felt, and scrub in a clockwise direction. - Use a general purpose brush and additional bore cleaner or cleaner/lubricant, with cleaning patch, or a rag, to clean residue from barrel extension locking lugs.
 Remove fouling behind the locking lugs, in the locking recess of the barrel extension, with cotton swabs, a rag, or other absorbent cleaning implement. - If not able to immediately clean the bore, wipe the chamber and bore dry with a chamber mop and/or clean patches.